 - Basic competency with EEG reading (milestone based evaluations)

-- Epilepsy I rotation: physiological patterns in wake and sleep, normal variants, intro to the abnormal EEG
+- Epilepsy I rotation: physiological patterns in wake and sleep, normal variants, introduction to the abnormal EEG

-- Epilepsy II rotation: emphasis on pathological patterns including ICU/LTM EEG
+- Epilepsy II rotation: emphasis on pathological patterns based on the 2021 ACNS ICU/EEG nomenclature

-- Recognition of status epilepticus and initiation of therapy
+- Recognition of seizures and status epilepticus and initiation of therapy

-- Epilepsy I: basics of identification and treatment of status epilepticus
+- Epilepsy I: basics of identification of seizures and status epilepticus and approach to treatment in the inpatient setting

-- Epilepsy II: management of refractory status epilepticus and subclinical status epilepticus
+- Epilepsy II: management of refractory, super refractory, convulsive and non- convulsive status epilepticus

 - Inpatient management in the epilepsy monitoring unit (EMU)

-- Epilepsy I: basics of video EEG monitoring and diagnostic workup of paroxysmal spells
+- Epilepsy I: basics of scalp video EEG monitoring and diagnostic workup of paroxysmal spells

-- Epilepsy II: workup of refractory epilepsy and seizure localization by intracranial monitoring
+- Epilepsy II: electroclinical syndromes, workup of refractory epilepsy, intracranial monitoring and brain mapping

 Residents spend their time on both of the epilepsy services every day: the EMU service that deals with hospitalized patients and any inpatient procedures and the EEG service that is responsible for interpretation of for short EEGs (stats and routines), long-term monitoring, ambulatory, day lab video-EEGs and evoked potentials.
 Resident didactic conferences are held every day at noon.
 Epilepsy specific didactics take place on Wednesday mornings and Friday mornings.
 Residents are also welcome to the divisional patient management conferences on Monday afternoons and Tuesday mornings.